 The next village hall meeting is on .
 The meeting starts at 19:00 and finishes around 20:30.
 Feel free to go along if you want to get involved.

 Linked here is the notice of the annual audit for Arncott Parish Council

 We have been asked a number of times for information regarding the inquiry decision on Arncott MotoX.
 Please click here for details and / or check out the Motox folder in the Library section.

 Woodpiece Road Car Park construction

-Please refer to the "Library" section and select "other" to view the associated documents
+Please click here to go to the Library and select "other" to view the associated documents

 Don't forget to make use of the shop in Arncott.
 Village shops are dying out as they struggle to compete against the supermarkets.
 Use it or lose it!
 There are loads of offers available there and as Tom once said to me, "If you can't find it, ask me and I'll find it.
 If I haven't got it, I'll get it".
 Can't say fairer than that!!
 If you want to contact the shop, then call 01869 388223 and speak to them.
 Here is their hygiene rating from the Scores on the Doors website in case you were wondering.